pierrepaleo/sift_pyocl/doc/source/sift.rst

 The scale variation is simulated by blurring the image.
 A very blurred image represents a scene seen from a distance, for small details are not visible.

+Unlike existing parallel versions of SIFT, the entire process is done on the device to avoid time-consuming transfers between CPU and GPU.
+This leads to several tricky parts like the use of atomic instructions, or writing different versions of the same kernel to adapt to every platform.

 Keypoints detection
 ...................